The University of Alberta's Code of Student Behaviour defines plagiarism as the following:

 The Office of Student Judicial Affairs (OSJA) offers extensive resources for the prevention of plagiarism and has numerous resources available to help you navigate this offence.

-The issue of plagiarism reaches even further, however, into the broader scope of academic integrity which includes other forms of academic misconduct, ethical collaboration, and knowing the difference between common and specific knowledge.
+The issue of plagiarism reaches even further, however, into the broader scope of academic integrity which concerns other forms of academic misconduct, ethical collaboration, and knowing the difference between common and specific knowledge.
+For further information about this important topic, please review the resources found in the Academic Integrity section of the website of the Office of the Dean of Students.